 Navigation services – improving safety and efficiency

-To ease navigation, we develop, mature and where possible standardise services for:
+To ease navigation, we have developed, matured and where possible standardised services for:

 - Maritime Safety Information and Notices to Mariners: Standardised service provided in a user-friendly and optimised format allowing for better promulgation and for intuitive, graphical portrayal on electronic chart displays.
 Read more.